AravJain007/Hostel-Allotment-with-Chatbot/README.md

 - React Router: Library for declarative routing in React applications.
 - React Slick: Carousel component for displaying room images.
 - CSS: Styling for components.
+- LM Studio: It was used in the background to provide a local server for LLM inference.
+Llama 3 was used in the server.

+## Images of the Project

 ## Contributors
 - [Your Name](https://github.com/AravJain007)